elephantscale/es-training-new/spinnaker/slides/spinnaker-intro.md

 ## Application management
  * Spinnaker's application management features to view and manage your cloud resources.

- * Modern tech organizations operate collections of services—sometimes referred to as “applications” or “microservices.”
+ * Modern tech organizations operate collections of services—sometimes referred to as "applications" or "microservices."
 A Spinnaker application models this concept.

  * Services Key Concepts:
    - Applications